New and altered geographic names of Te Tau ihu

 - Greville Harbour / Wharariki

 A harbour on Rangitoto ki te Tonga / D’Urville Island extending generally northwest from Wharairiki Bay to between Ragged Point and Two Bay Point.
-Historical name of cultural association.
-Wharariki being the name of a particular type of red flax, with minimal fibre, which is an important taonga to Ngāti Koata people.
+A historical name of cultural association, Wharariki being the name of a particular type of red flax, with minimal fibre, which is an important taonga to Ngāti Koata people.

 - Matapara / Pickersgill Island

 An island in Queen Charlotte Sound / Tōtaranui adjacent to Arapaoa Island and Blumine Island (Oruawairua).
 Te Atiawa’s close association with Matapara / Pickersgill Island is through ancestry, conquest and customary occupation.
 This motu, like many others in Totaranui, was a strategic point for warfare, occupation and contains wāhi tapu for the iwi.
 The foreshore surrounding Matapara / Pickersgill Island was utilised for both offshore fishing and for preparation.
 Matapara / Pickersgill Island was a roosting and nesting place for the little blue penguin and the shag.
 It was also known for its kohekohe and tawa forest.
 During the turn of the century the island was used for harvesting of wheat crops, speargrass and cocksfoot.
 Matapara is the traditional name for the island and has been used by whanau and hapu since the conquest of Totaranui by Te Atiawa.